Eli Lavie, MD

 Karen Blair & Alane Church

 Over 6,500 adult volunteers, after training, volunteered a minimum of 4 hours to help conduct a portion of an EKG test.
-Their dedication and talent allows us to provide low-cost EKG tests to students.
+Their dedication and talent allowed us to provide low-cost EKG tests to students.